fab4m-forms/fab4m/fab4m.org/blog/2022-12-16-fab4m-and-laravel.md

-# Working with fab4m in Laravel
+# Using fab4m with Laravel and Inertia.js

 This is the first part in a blog series about how you can use fab4m together with different backend frameworks.